helm/charts/stable/fluentd/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

+## Autoscaling

+By enabling autoscaling the chart will use statefulset with hpa instead of ceployment with PVC.
+Please be noted to [statefulset limitation](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#limitations)
+The autoscaling is disabled by default for backward compatibility

 ## Configuration

 The following table lists the configurable parameters of the fluentd chart and their default values.